Sales KPIs – What Every Sales Leader Needs To Track

 1. Lead to Opportunity Conversion Ration

-Ratio of leads that convert to qualified opportunities.
+The ratio of leads that convert to qualified opportunities.

 Not all leads are qualified.
-Measuring how many leads turn into real opportunities allows you to check the effectiveness of different lead generation activities.
+Measuring how many leads turn into real opportunities allows you to check the effectiveness of different lead-generation activities.

 2. Opportunities to Sales Conversion Rate

-Ratio of opportunities that convert to orders.
+The ratio of opportunities that convert to orders.

 3. Sales Cycle Length